Sailing Itinerary Rogoznica South I 7 days

 As the last stop for this sailing route, our choice is the charming little town of Trogir.
 Before sailing into Trogir, you can spend the afternoon on the anchor in Blue Lagoon, Krknjaši.
 This anchorage is very popular because of its crystal clear turquoise and shallow waters.

 Trogir is a city museum and a place where there is an attraction behind every corner.
 Greek colonists from the island of Vis founded the city of Trogir in the 3rd century B.C.
 It considers being the best-preserved Romanesque-Gothic city in Central Europe.

 Since 1997. is under UNESCO protection.
-Well preserved city walls, doors, and palaces, several churches, and monasteries.
-St. John’s cathedral with masterpiece Portal of Master Radovan is just part of what you can expect to see in this charming little town.
+Well-preserved city walls, doors, and palaces, several churches, and monasteries.
+St. John’s Cathedral with the masterpiece Portal of Master Radovan is just part of what you can expect to see in this charming little town.